Joint modelling of the body and tail of bivariate data: Weighted copula model

-We note that this investigation does not provide general conclusions about the tail dependence of models constructed in this way, but similar investigations can be carried out for any copulas and weighting functions of interest.
+We note that this investigation suggests that there are some interesting subtleties in the tail dependence of models constructed in this way, and does not provide general conclusions.
+As shown theoretically for some of the considered cases, the weighted copula model has some intriguing features, such as the influence that the body copula might have when the tail component is asymptotically dependent for a given weighting function, which are worth investigating further.
+However, for specific cases, similar numerical or theoretical investigations can be carried out for any copulas and weighting functions of interest.